 Rolling Hills Park (Monaghan Drive) A new park in the Rolling Hills addition.
 Featuring playground equipment and a basketball slab.

-Rolling Meadows Park (1322 Robertson Road SW) Features playground equipment and swings, beautiful landscaping, a full court basketball court, and an open area in the middle of the park.
+Rolling Meadows Park (1322 Robertson Road SW) Features playground equipment and swings, beautiful landscaping, a full court basketball and pickleball court, and an open area in the middle of the park.

 South Riverside Park (319 1st St SW) South of the Fire Station and along the Cedar River for 5 blocks.
 Features an outdoor shelter and the newly renovated Exchange Building, playground equipment, and some undeveloped area to the south.
 Fishing is popular along the river in this park.